sageexplorer/ci-cd-codepipeline-eks/README.md

-# Deploying a Flask API using EKS
+# Deploying a Flask API using EKS.

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and AWS CodeBuild.